Protection When You Need it the Most

-Difficult Liquid-Liquid Emulsifications in the Chemical Industry Are Effectively Separated Using Versatile Coalescers
+Difficult Liquid-Liquid Emulsifications in the Chemical Industry are Effectively Separated Using Versatile Coalescers

 Certain liquid-liquid mixtures can be difficult to separate without compromising on the end result due to contaminant buildup.
 Pall’s PhaseSep® Coalescer offers a low-cost solution to effectively separate liquid-liquid emulsions.

 The oil, gas, and chemical industries rely on coalescers to prevent the costly problem of liquid contamination due to emulsions and dispersions.
 Excessive liquid emulsification can lead to off-specification of final products, disabling of downstream catalysts, corrosion of downstream storage facilities, and raise the costs of wastewater treatment.
-Coalescers separate liquid emulsions by using porous mediums that filter the liquids based on their different interfacial tensions, causing different rates of wetting.
+Coalescers separate liquid emulsions by using porous mediums that filter the liquids based on their unique interfacial tensions, causing different rates of wetting.

-Cartridge coalescers made of polymeric material, such as Pall’s PhaseSep® coalesce, have the ability to be processed into fine fibers of different diameters, improving surface properties and increasing productivity.
+Cartridge coalescers made of polymeric material, such as Pall’s PhaseSep coalescer, have the ability to be processed into fine fibers of different diameters, improving surface properties and increasing productivity.
 Pall’s PhaseSep® coalescer offers a range of high efficiency mediums for versatility with any liquid emulsion that requires separation.
-The PhaseSep system is contains either a one-stage or two-stage coalescer, preceded by a prefiltration process.
+The PhaseSep system contains either a one-stage or two-stage coalescer, preceded by a prefiltration process.
 Prefiltration is important because it protects the coalescer from downstream damage, extending the life of the unit.
 It also reduces the concentration of particles and lowers the stability of the liquid emulsion, easing the separation.